Tencent/phxpaxos/README.md

     void * m_pCtx;
 };
 ```
-`SMCtx` is a context argument which is provide by proposer(we will offer more details in the following introction), transmitted to `Execute()` function by PhxPaxos and finally callback to proposer.
+`SMCtx` is a context argument which is provide by proposer(we will offer more details in the following introduction), transmitted to `Execute()` function by PhxPaxos and finally callback to proposer.

 `m_iSMID` is related to `SMID()` function mentioned above.PhxPaxos will transmit this to a specific state-machine which owns the same id.